 Of course, that doesn’t mean I, like other web designers, don’t have my favorites.
 I have a few that I have experience in and that I feel round out the vast majority of client needs.
 One of those is Craft.

-I've been using Craft pretty much since it’s inception.
+I've been using Craft pretty much since the beginning of its public existence.
 I knew it’d be a good CMS when I first heard about it because the folks behind it are Pixel & Tonic — the same team that created some integral and well-supported add-ons for my other favorite CMS, ExpressionEngine.

 Since those early days, Craft has matured immensely and quickly.
 As a result, it’s quickly risen to the top of my list.
 And here are a few reasons why.